FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

 - __title*__
   - Type: string
-  - Description: title of the work
+  - Description: title of the work.
 - __description*__
   - Type: string
   - Description: describes the content of the dataset.